HelloAIXIAOJI/JLang/README.md

 ## Acknowledgments

-JLang was created by AIXIAOJI as a fun programming experiment during the 2025 Labor Day holiday.
+JiLang was created by AIXIAOJI as a fun programming experiment during the 2025 Labor Day holiday.